projectawakening/builder-examples/README.md

 ### Step 0.5: Start Building!

-Now that your local tools and development environment is set up, you're ready to start building!
+Now that your local tools and development environment are set up, you're ready to start building!
 To begin, simply navigate to the desired example directory (or use the links below) then follow the instructions outlined in its README file.

 ```bash
 cd item-seller